-NAME OF APPLICANT: Citgo Petroleum Corporation, c/o: EDI Environmental Services, Attn: Ben Summerlin, 206 Easy Street, Lafayette, Louisiana 70506.
+NAME OF APPLICANT: Conrad Shipyard, LLC c/o: APTIM, Attention: Charlotte Liner, 4171 Essen Lane, Baton Rouge, LA 70809.

-LOCATION OF WORK: Located on the Calcasieu River, right descending bank, approximately 29 miles above the mouth of the waterway, in Lake Charles, Louisiana, in Calcasieu Parish (lat.
-30.173046°, long. -93.319579°), as shown within the attached drawings.
-(Hydrologic Unit Code 08080206, Calcasieu Basin)
+LOCATION OF WORK: Located in Terrebonne Parish, located at Duhon By-Pass Road, in Amelia, Louisiana, (lat.
+29.65361°, long. -91.12306°), as shown within the attached drawings.
+(Hydrologic Unit Code 08090302, Terrebonne Watershed)

-CHARACTER OF WORK: The applicant has requested permit reissuance to perform maintenance dredging of accumulated sediments at the existing barge and ship dock "D".
-Multiple permit authorizations and time extensions have been granted for modifications and dredging at the dock since September 30, 1996.
-The most recent permit authorization was granted on March 24, 2016, to dredge an existing dock and barge slip to remove accumulated sediments and place the dredged material in approved disposal areas, all as necessary to maintain navigation depths to support mooring of vessels at "D" Dock of the CITGO Lake Charles Refinery Complex.
-This permit expired on March 31, 2021, and the applicant has requested permit reissuance to continue to maintain vessel access to the dock.
-Dredged spoil material will be placed at 2 existing disposal areas, as shown on the permit drawings.
-Approximately 1.8 acres of Waters of the US will be temporarily impacted by the project, and no permanent wetland impacts are proposed in disposal areas.
+CHARACTER OF WORK: The applicant has requested permit reissuance to perform maintenance dredging of accumulated sediments at the existing ship dock facility.
+Multiple permit authorizations and time extensions have been granted for modifications and dredging at the facility since August 21, 2013.
+The most recent permit authorization was granted on April 27, 2018, to continue maintenance dredging at the Conrad Shipyard Facility.
+This permit expired on July 31, 2021, and the applicant has requested permit re-issuance in order to maintain deep water vessel access to the facility.
+Dredged spoil material will be placed at existing disposal areas, as shown on the permit drawings.
+No permanent wetland impacts are proposed in disposal areas.

-The comment period on the requested Department of the Army Permit will close 20 days from the date of this joint public notice.
-Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this requested permit and must be submitted so as to be received before or by the last day of the comment period.
-Letters and/or comments concerning the subject permit application must reference the applicant's name and the Permit Application Number, and can be e-mailed to the Corps of Engineers project manager listed above, or forwarded to the Corps of Engineers at the address above, ATTENTION: REGULATORY DIVISION.
-Individuals or parties may also request an extension of time in which to comment on the proposed work, by mail or by e-mailing the specified project manager listed above.
-Any request for an extension of time to comment must be specific and substantively supportive of the requested extension, and received by this office prior to the end of the initial comment period.
-The Section Chief will review the request and the requestor will be promptly notified of the decision to grant or deny the request.
-If granted, the time extension will be continuous to the initial comment period and, inclusive of the initial comment period, will not exceed a total of 30 calendar days.
+The comment period on the requested Department of the Army Permit will close 20 days from the date of this public notice.
+Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this permit request, and must be submitted so as to be received before or by the last day of the comment period.
+Letters and/or comments concerning the subject permit application must reference the Applicant's Name and the Permit Application Number and can be preferably emailed to the Corps of Engineer's project manager listed above or forwarded to the Corps of Engineers at the address above, ATTENTION: REGULATORY DIVISION, RGW, Johnny Duplantis.
+Individuals or parties may also request an extension of time in which to comment on the proposed work by mail or preferably by emailing the specified project manager listed above.
+Any request for an extension of time to comment must be specific and substantively supportive of the requested extension and received by this office prior to the end of the initial comment period.
+The Branch Chief will review the request and the requester will be promptly notified of the decision to grant or deny the request.
+If granted, the time extension will be continuous and inclusive of the initial comment period and will not exceed a total of 30 calendar days.